 60 min by vessle Katharina

 To Prangli: 60 min by vessel Wrangö

 The rocky Viimsi peninsula, 15 km from Tallinn city centre to the east, is both a nature-lovers' getaway and a worthy destination for history buffs.
 Highlights here include the Estonian War Museum

 and the seaside Viimsi Open-Air Museum

-Jõelähtme Parsih, 24 km from Tallinn city centre, is appreciated for its archaeological and historical legacy.
+Jõelähtme Parish, 24 km from Tallinn city centre to the east, is appreciated for its archaeological and historical legacy.
 The area boasts a picturesque view of the winding coast, peninsulas, nature reserves and the highest natural waterfall in Estonia – Jägala juga.
 The river dives underground at the Kostivere karst valley, while the massive boulders attract many admirers since the ancient times.
 For some architectural delight, visit the Püha Neitsi Maarja church and the Saha chapel.